websanova/websanova.github.io/_posts/2015-08-25-creating-a-new-package-in-laravel-5-part-1-package-workflow.md

 ## Intro

 I see lots of tutorials jumping right into development, but let's start with some simple setup.
-You'll probably want to keep your project in source control and although you may develop for current version `5.1.x` for instance.
+You'll probably want to keep your project in source control and although you may develop for current version, `5.1.x` for instance.
 The speed at which Laravel is updating means you will probably need to test for multiple versions in the near future.
 A few questions you will probably ask yourself.

 * Where do I keep all my packages?
 * How to deal with multiple repositories (GitHub)?